 - Bond One-Liner: Lampshaded in Quantum of Solace when M realizes exactly what Bond means when he says someone was a Dead End.

 - Brave Scot: Fleming was so impressed by Connery that he canonically established Bond as part-Scottish.
-Skyfall confirms on screen that Bond was born in Scotland.
+Skyfall reveals that the Craig-continuity movie Bond was born in Scotland.

 - Broken Ace: This Bond is a ruthless killer who's Married to the Job but is very cynical, frets over losing loved ones, generally questions the morality of his job and has a major drinking problem.

-- Bruiser with a Soft Center: Despite a rough exterior, Daniel Craig's Bond still has a human side, as expressed with Vesper, Mathis, Camille and Madeleine.
+- Bruiser With A Soft Centre: Despite a rough exterior, Daniel Craig's Bond still has a human side, as expressed with Vesper, Mathis, Camille and Madeleine.
 And with his and Madeleine's young daughter Mathilde as well.

 - Byronic Hero: Craig's Bond is a cold-blooded killer with severe emotional issues and a penchant for revenge, who broods over the morality of his job and losing his loved ones.

 - Cain and Abel: The Abel to Oberhauser's Cain in Spectre.

 - Cartwright Curse: Few of the named women he sleeps with survive their whole movie.
 Madeleine Swann becomes the first in Spectre, since Lucia Sciarra's fate is unknown.
 No Time To Die sets a precedent for the James Bond series.
 Madeleine survives.
 Bond does not.

 - The Charmer: He is capable of seduction at will.

 - Cool Shades: While several Bonds have occasionally worn sunglasses, Craig's Bond has worn them the most.
 Notable models include the Tom Ford Marko Aviators from SKYFALL and the Snowdon and Henry models featured in SPECTRE.